 Since the Bay Area PACE (Program of All-inclusive Care for the Elderly) organizations launched the Bay Area Senior Health Policy Coalition in 2009, we have come together to find creative ideas to strengthen the safety-net for senior services.
 The coalition has provided an organized approach to collaborate and build common ground among care providers, advocates, and policymakers.

-The Bay Area Senior Health Policy Coalition has held three successful and well-attended Senior Health Policy Forums, hosted by Bay Area’s PACE providers Centers for Elders’ Independence and On Lok.
+The Bay Area Senior Health Policy Coalition has held five successful and well-attended Senior Health Policy Forums, hosted by Bay Area’s PACE providers Centers for Elders’ Independence and On Lok.
 You can learn more about our previous forums under the “Past Forums” section of our website.

 The first forum was on November 20, 2009 in Oakland, California and focused on issues around strengthening the safety-net for seniors in the Bay Area.
 State Senator Loni Hancock served as our Keynote Speaker and featured sessions focused on Dementia and Alzheimer’s Planning; Bridging Silos in the Continuum of Care; State and Federal Policy Changes Affecting Bay Area Seniors; and Promoting Aging-In-Place through Housing and Service Options.